terna/SLAPP/from2to3.md

 ### Handmade modifications (in *production* folder)

 Found an inconsistent use of tabs and spaces in indentation in line 23 and 36 of *parameters.py* file.

+Modified by hands, for v.1.6.3, in *parameters.py* file, the control of the versions of the libraries NetworkX and Matplotlib